A summary of the work we are doing to develop a new Library and Civic Area Plan for Napier.

-The Civic Precinct was a working title and is now known as the Library and Civic Area Plan (also a working title).
-We are working alongside mana whenua to appropriately name both the new plan and the buildings and spaces that will result from this project.
+The Civic Precinct was a working title and is now known as the Library and Civic Area Plan.
+We are working alongside mana whenua to appropriately name the buildings and spaces that will result from this project.

 With the library building deemed earthquake prone, a plan for its future was needed.
 Work on a Library Strategy was undertaken, which involved much community consultation and was adopted by Council in December 2018.
 The Strategy had some key focus areas:

 Alongside the Library Strategy, a long-list of 16 potential sites for the library were identified and reports on their suitability were developed for each.

 In April 2019, Council was presented with the site reports and it was recommended to them that further due diligence be progressed on a short-list of sites.
 Due diligence was completed on the top three sites in late 2019.

 In March 2020 it was recommended to Council to pursue the development of the library on the block bound by Station, Dalton and Hastings Streets.

 The Library Project now forms part of the Library and Civic Area Plan.

 A Civic Area houses the city’s elected leaders and administration.
 It can also include other community facilities such as libraries, museums, community meeting rooms, support service organisations and outdoor public gathering spaces.
 It often includes other government agencies such as NZ Police or the District Court, for example.

 Up until 2017, Napier’s Civic Area was the city block bound by Station Street, Dalton Street and Hastings Street.
 It included Council’s administration and governance functions in two buildings, along with an adjoining building that housed the library.
 It was also very close to Napier District Court.